Books. What do you feel first when you read this word?

 Let’s make it more interesting.
 We’ll do a quick visual activity of the story I am going to narrate.
 Picture yourself being the main character of it.

-“On a sunny day, relaxing in my room near the window, absorbing the warm light, I’m ready to read my next favourite.
+“On a sunny day, relaxing in my room near the window, absorbing the warm light, I’m ready to read my next favorite.
 Pleased with my growing library, I take a look at it, before beginning.

 Oh, what ecstasy of life.